Our Attorneys Protect Jones Act Seaman

 When a seaman is injured due to the negligence of his or her employer, the seaman will be permitted to file a lawsuit against the employer to recover damages.
 The types of damages available in these types of cases are similar to those in a traditional personal injury lawsuit and include past lost wages as well as the compensation for loss of future earning capacity.

-Unlike your unearned wages and maintenance and cure benefits, in order to recover compensation for lost wages and loss of future earning capacity you must prove you were harmed by the negligent actions of your employer or fellow crewmembers.
+Unlike your unearned wages and maintenance and cure benefits, in order to recover compensation for lost wages and loss of future earning capacity as a Jones Act seaman, you must prove you were harmed by the negligent actions of your employer or fellow crewmembers.
 While the burden of proof in these types of cases is very low, it is important to work with a lawyer who can gather and preserve the evidence needed to properly support your claim.

 It is also very important to make sure you are being treated by the right doctors.
 The work restrictions your physician puts in place after your treatment is complete and will dictate what kind of work you are able to do in the future.
 Do not be forced or bullied into receiving your care from the company doctor.
 He or she may release you to full duty work regardless of the severity of your injuries.
 If this happens, you may lose the right to recover for future loss of earning capacity.

-Protecting Your Rights as a Seaman: Let Our Jones Act Lawyers Answer Questions
+Protecting Your Rights as a Jones Act Seaman: Let Our Lawyers Answer Your Questions

 If you are an individual who makes a living working on or near the water, you probably know co-workers who have been injured and filed Jones Act claims.
 While you may have a basic understanding of what the Jones Act is, our law firm has found that when a maritime accident takes places, workers have many questions about their rights and protections under the Jones Act.
 We have taken the time to answer some of the most frequently asked Jones Act questions, check out the questions and answers below: